ActiveBrainAtlas2/preprocessing-pipeline/docs/programmer/Deploying Softwares on Activebrainatlas.md

 3. compile the neuroglancer version you have with npm run <build script>
 4. Make a copy of contents in activebrainatlas:/var/www/activebrainatlas/html/ng
 4. copy all the files in neuroglancer/dist/dev to activebrainatlas.ucsd.edu:/var/www/activebrainatlas/html/ng with scp
-5. ssh into activebrainatlas
+5. ssh into activebrainatlas.ucsd.edu
 6. run sudo systemctl restart httpd and check the https://activebrainatlas.ucsd.edu/ng portal

 ### Deploying Abakit

-1. ssh into activebrainatlas
+1. ssh into activebrainatlas.ucsd.edu
 2. clone/checkout the version of abakit you want
 3. run `pip install . --extra-index-url --trusted-host`
 4. you might need to change file permissions